Mercedes-Benz A-Class insurance group & cost

 The Mercedes-Benz A-Class is a sleek and sophisticated vehicle, sometimes affectionately referred to as the ‘Baby Benz’.
-First manufactured in 1997, this car model is now in its fourth generation, which was debuted this year, and is incredibly popular on the UK roads, with almost 44,000 of them sold last year.
+First manufactured in 1997, this car model is now in its fourth generation, which was debuted this year, and is incredibly popular on the UK roads, with over 53,000 of them registered in 2019.

 Keep reading to find out more about Mercedes-Benz car insurance costs and how you could save on your premiums.

 To provide you with an idea of how much it could cost you to insure your Mercedes A-Class, we ran a number of quotes to find an average figure.
 Our results estimated that, on average, you could insure your Mercedes A-Class with a comprehensive policy for monthly payments of £63.66, or an annual payment of £681.44.

 Which factors affect my Mercedes A-Class insurance cost?

 Unfortunately, whilst it is always important to be honest about your information with your insurance provider, there is a multitude of things that could affect the price of your premium, some of which include lifestyle factors.
 We have listed some of the factors below for you:

 - Your age, marital status, job and where you live